 We’re spending two weeks in the States with our families!
-While we didn’t reach out to many people because of the quickness of the trip and the current state of the world, I made a couple store runs to pick up some items we can’t find in the DR.
+We didn’t reach out to many people because of the quickness of the trip and the current state of the world.
+Whenever I’m back, I always make some store runs to pick up some items we can’t find in the DR.

 “Are you a teacher?” she asked me.

 “Well, sort of!
 I’m a teacher trainer!
 I like to look for things my teachers can use when they have their own classrooms someday.”